TrickMcCarthy/tictactoefsm/README.rst

 Three in a row can be hirizontal, vertical or diagonal.
 Its common that no-one wins and that is a Tie game.

+Supports 2 players
+Supports 2 levels of difficulty for computer opponent

 ---------------
 Instructions
 ---------------